My name is Susan and I am a sexual abuse survivor.

 Upon my release I returned to my old ways and behaviors.
 The tapes in my head were endless.
 And I got myself in some very dangerous situations.
 A friend pulled me out before it cost me my life.
 I was introduced to Healing Private Wounds.

 I have been involved with Healing Private Wounds for almost 8 years now.
 The program is part of my everyday life.
 A world was opened up to me, one of understanding, one of trust, one without fear and judgment.
 I learned I could move forward without the past nipping on my heels, assaulting my senses, controlling my mind.
 This program (HPW) has brought me light, and a place to lay down my burdens.

 I have watched the program work for years and have seen what it has done for others.
 The simple act of separating truth from fiction, what is real and what is not brings freedom.
 I have choices now and this gives me life.
 I choose to start each day with God who loves me and understands me.
-Healing Private Wounds gave me a chance to discover who I am, what I need, and most important, who I what to become.
+Healing Private Wounds gave me a chance to discover who I am, what I need, and most important, who I want to become.
 My life is about giving thanks to God every day for life, love, happiness, and even for my pains and sorrows, for without them I could never grow.
-The confusion has been lifted, my eyes have been opened to a new and better way to live has been found.
+The confusion has been lifted; my eyes have been opened to a new and better way to live.
 I have no fear, no shame, and no guilt.